 Why Choose Our Firm

 Jeffrey S. Gartzman is a tax attorney and a certified public accountant with an advanced law degree in tax.
 He is known for his dedication and skill in this area of the law.
-Call us at 770-939-7710, or email us to make an appointment.
+Call The Gartzman Law Firm in Atlanta at 770-695-7337, or email us to make an appointment.